-Austin's Smoke-Free Housing Implementation Program staff can provide assistance if you're interested in assessing the impact of smoke-free policy options to your residents.
+Austin's Smoke-Free Housing Implementation Program staff can provide assistance if you're interested in conducting a survey of your residents about smoke-free policy options.

 KEEP IN MIND

 In Austin, indoor common areas, including lobbies, hallways, recreation rooms, laundry rooms, stairwells, and elevators, must be smoke-free because they are considered workplaces and are covered by the city's Smoking in Public Places Ordinance.